jamesETF/EthicalFrenchie_Final/contact.md

 ## How to contact Ethical Frenchie

 > The application process is critical, since we're not a puppy mill we spend a lot of our valuable time makiing sure you're a good fit, and that this isn't an impulive decision on your part.
-Taking in a puppy is big responsibility.

- > Due to overwhelming volume, All inquireis must begin with the chat.
+We get quite a bit of traffic.
+Due to overwhelming volume, All inquireis must begin with the chat.
 (Pink Icon, on bottom right of your screen), it will have and answer all your questions including scheduling a visit or call.  (bottom right of your screen)

-## Here are the questions that the chat will answer.
+## Here is what the little chat bot accomplishes for us.

  The chat will do the following.
  - Weed out the "tire kickers"
  - Ask a few qualifying questions
- - Set your expectations regarding adoption cost.
+ - Set your expectations regarding pricing.
  - Schedule a time (you'll receive an email and calendar invite) to chat today (or whenever is convenient)

- > Renee and I are quite busy cleaning up and chasing around after puppies, if we answered each contact form submission (which is what used to be here) it would take us 8hrs a day.
-So pelase take no offense, if you were looking for an ethical breeder whom cares more about the puppies, you found the right place.
+ - You will receive our contact numbers via the chat!
  - I actively maintain and update this site daily,
  - If a puppy is not available it will not be on the site.
-Also if no puppies are availalbe it will display as such, and only show an upcoming litter.
-However there may be a "Partner Puppy" availble.
-(More on that when we speak)
+Also if no puppies are availalbe it will display as such.
- - Just use the pink chat thing, Trust me, my cell phone will vibrate the moment you do -James

- Last update - {{ site.time | date: '%m/%d/%y' }} James  *Signed
+ - Just use the pink chat thing, Trust me, my cell phone will vibrate the moment you do -James Last update - {{ site.time | date: '%m/%d/%y' }} James  *Signed

+{% include reviewsfb.html
+   layout="1-1"
+  section_size="large"
+  section_background="muted"
+  section_container="large"
+  section_content_align="center"
+%}
 {% include map.html
   latitude="40.7027923"
   longitude="-74.0142154"